 - What are the supports (digital or human)?

-The Harvard Business Review suggests aligning the employee lifecycle to these 10 stages.
-At each stage, an organization has the opportunity to create a positive employee experience, often with the help of a digital tool designed to solve critical business challenges.
+There are 10 common stages to consider when creating employee journey maps for your organization, according to Jill Christensen.
+Each stage provides an opportunity for a positive employee experience, often with the help of a digital tool designed to solve critical business challenges.

 1. Sourcing and Recruiting